How to identify a stroke in 3 easy steps

 Here are two important statistics I’d like to share with you.
 First, every 45 seconds, someone in this country has a stroke.
 Second, as many as 80 percent of those strokes could have been prevented.
 Eighty percent!
 That is not an insignificant number, not in my book.
 After all, having a stroke can be seriously debilitating, not to mention lethal.
-And although strokes usually occur in older people, age alone does not provide much protection against an unhealthy lifestyle, as my patient Gerald learned.
+And although strokes usually occur in older people, age alone does not provide much protection against an unhealthy lifestyle.

 Are You at Risk for a Stroke?

 Preventing a stroke could involve making some lifestyle changes.
 For example, you may need to do the following:

 - Limit alcohol intake to no more than two drinks per day if you’re a man, one drink if you’re a woman.

 - Work with your doctor on regulating atrial fibrillation.

 - Reduce inflammation.

 - Become active, if you are currently sedentary.

 - Consider trading synthetic hormone replacement therapy for natural alternatives.

 - In addition, I would add to the list: Eat a nutritious diet of real food and drink plenty of fresh, pure water.